 Although some effects of xylitol are undoubtedly due to nonspecific factors such as increased saliva production or the replacement of sugar, it does appear to have specific properties that support dental health.
 Xylitol is not fermentable by common plaque-forming oral bacteria like sugar is, so it doesn’t provide a food source.
 (13) Additionally, xylitol actively inhibits the growth of these bacteria.
 It also forms complexes with calcium, which may aid in remineralization.

-While sugar alcohols appear to be safe and potentially therapeutic, they are also notorious for causing digestive distress.
-Because sugar alcohols are FODMAPs and are largely indigestible, they can cause diarrhea by pulling excess water into the large intestine.
 The fermentation of sugar alcohols by gut bacteria can also cause gas and bloating, and sugar alcohols may decrease fat absorption from other foods.
 (14, 15) However, most evidence indicates that people can adapt to regular sugar alcohol consumption, and the adverse GI effects reported in studies tend to fade after the first month or two.

 Erythritol is probably the best-tolerated sugar alcohol, and a few human trials have found that if the amount of erythritol is gradually increased and doses are spread throughout the day, many people can tolerate large amounts (up to1g/kg of body weight) of erythritol without GI distress.
 (16, 17) The average tolerance for xylitol and sorbitol is lower; most study subjects could tolerate about 30g per day without a problem, but significant adaptation was necessary to increase xylitol content in the diet.
 (18)